endrebak/epic2_supplementaries/workflows/show_same_results/README.md

 # epic2 and sicer give the same results

 By default, epic2 and SICER should give slightly different results.
+There are two reasons for this:

-This is because epic2 chooses an effective genome size that is slightly different than SICER.
-Also, SICER contains a logical bug: when computing p-values, it also uses those reads falling outside of the genome boundaries. epic2 has a flag that allows you to run the original SICER algorithm, but it should only be used for debugging, as this is unlikely to be the desired behavior.
-In the below tests the `--original-algorithm` flag is used.
+1. epic2 chooses an effective genome fraction that is slightly different than SICER.

+2. SICER contains a logical bug: when computing p-values, it also counts reads falling outside of the genome boundaries. epic2 has a flag that allows you to run the original SICER algorithm (`--original-algorithm`), but it should only be used for debugging, as this is unlikely to be the desired behavior.

+#### Differences in egf

+epic2 contains four precomputed values of the egf for ~80 genomes.
+There are four for each to account for differences in readlengths (36, 50, 75, 100).
+The resulting values differ a bit from those computed for SICER.

+#### Logical bug

+Since the count for chip_reads and input_reads differ slightly whether or not out of bounds reads are included, the scaling factor (#chip/#input) and zero scaler (#input/#egf) are slightly different.
+The scaling factor is multiplied with all p-values, and in addition the zero scaler is multiplied with those for regions with an input count of zero.
+This might lead to differences in p-values and the ordering of regions.

+In the below tests the flag `--original algorithm` is used, so that we can ensure that epic2 and SICER give the same results, ignoring the logical bug above.

+## The tests

 To illustrate that SICER and epic2 do indeed give the same results, I have done three tests on publically available data.
 To avoid the problem of different